 It’s anybody’s game

-To many fans, the Patriots’ loss in Super Bowl LII, plus the fact that 40-year-old Tom Brady may be nearing retirement, represents the end of a dynasty.
-This was the Patriots’ third Super Bowl appearance in four seasons, and their tenth overall, eight of which since 2001.
-That they lost to the Eagles, which has never before won a Super Bowl, restores hope to NFL fans everywhere and signifies that anything is possible, that underdogs can – and do – win.
-The Eagles’ surprise win means that team ranking does not predetermine the Super Bowl teams or champion.
-This has returned an air of excitement and unpredictability to the NFL, which has re-energized fans, old and new alike.
+To many fans, the fact that 43-year-old Tom Brady abandoned the New England Patriots after 20 years for Tampa Bay Buccaneers represents the end of a dynasty.
+While the Patriots were victors in Super Bowl 53, their defeat the previous year against the Eagles, a team that had never before won a Super Bowl, restored hope to NFL fans everywhere that anything is possible, and that underdogs can – and do – win.
+The Eagles’ surprise win that year meant that team ranking does not predetermine the Super Bowl teams or champion.
+This, plus Brady’s departure from New England returned an air of excitement and unpredictability to the NFL, which re-energized fans, old and new alike.
+Not to mention that Patrick Mahomes, the youngest quarterback to ever be named a Super Bowl MVP, recently just signed a record-breaking contract extension worth $503 million.
+It’s a new era, indeed.

 Actually, the protests have done good.

 Though overshadowed by widespread negative coverage, the NFL’s national anthem protests have led to positive developments.
 At the beginning of 2018, the NFL announced the formation of a social justice committee to assist NFL players with promoting social justice causes and awareness for them.
-The committee will spend $100 million trying to improve education, police and community relations and the criminal justice system in NFL cities.
+The committee said it would spend $100 million trying to improve education, police and community relations and the criminal justice system in NFL cities.
+Plus, Stephen Ross, managing general partner of the Miami Dolphins, co-chairs a national non-profit aimed at educating and empowering the sports community to improve race relations and eliminate discrimination.

-Additionally, despite the criticism that Colin Kaepernack has garnered, he succeeded to create a space in which important national conversations about race can finally take place.
-In courageously speaking his conscience, he has inspired a generation of athletes – and younger fans – to speak out and peacefully address social issues.
+Additionally, despite the criticism that Colin Kaepernick has garnered, he succeeded to create a space in which important national conversations about race could finally take place.
+In courageously speaking his conscience, he inspired a generation of athletes and teams – and younger fans – to speak out and peacefully address social issues.
+He also became a cause for activists and social rights within the NFL.
+In fact, Nike’s 2018 decision to use Kaepernick as their spokesman, especially with the tag line “Believe in something.
+Even if it means sacrificing everything” sends a big message to the NFL and its fans that freedom of speech and one’s conviction should be valued, not bullied or ignored.
+Fast forward to 2020, and the NFL has now admitted it was wrong in its response to Kaepernick and now supports his fight against racial injustice.

 The NFL embraces the digital era

 Over the last decade, fantasy football is to thank for the soaring and sustained popularity of the NFL.
-It has become a massive $19 billion business industry; the Fantasy Sports Trade Association estimates that of the 57 million people in the United States and Canada who play fantasy sports, 40 million alone are playing fantasy football.
+Fantasy sports has become a massive $7 billion dollar industry; the Fantasy Sports Trade Association estimates that of the 59 million people in the United States and Canada who play fantasy sports, 80% are playing fantasy football.
 People bet big money to be in fantasy football leagues and therefore have a lot riding on each NFL game.
 Therefore, they enthusiastically tune in to watch each of their players throughout the NFL season, even if their actual team is less than stellar.
 That fantasy football has become so mainstream and so intertwined with NFL football means that the latter will continue to remain as popular as ever.

 The Bottom Line: While serious political, health and social issues have recently plagued the NFL, do they merit the abandonment of longtime fans, or are they overreacting?
-Do you still devote most Sundays to watching the NFL?
+Do you still devote time to watching the NFL?